 Volpe said her vote reflected the will of local residents.
 “This proposal is unresponsive, dismissive, and disconnected from the surrounding community,” she said.

-CAC Chair Lisa Sorin said she voted to approve but was committed to honoring the community’s concerns by holding Bally’s accountable for its promises.
+CAC Chair Lisa Sorin voted to approve but said she was committed to honoring the community’s concerns by holding Bally’s accountable for its promises.
 At the meeting, the committee stated that the company increased its prior financial commitment to a Community Benefits Fund from approximately $27 million to $32 million per year upon the facility’s opening.
+The fund will create a long-term revenue stream for specific local organizations, including youth, sports, arts and senior groups.

 “Great cities make hard choices,” and it’s impossible for any development project to have zero impact on residents, said Sorin.